 At night, baby green sea turtles scurry to the ocean from the deep hole they dig out of.
 They hatch from eggs deposited by their mother (also at night) on a sandy beach above the high tide line.
 The small, white eggs are buried in a blanket of sand to keep them warm and hide them from predators.
 The eggs are left alone to incubate for 50 -70 days.

 Young green sea turtles spend the first three to five years of their lives in deeper waters.
-They are carnivores, eating fish eggs, molluscs, jellyfish, worms, sponges, algae, crustaceans and small invertebrates.
+They are carnivores, eating fish eggs, mollusks, jellyfish, worms, sponges, algae, crustaceans, and small invertebrates.

 Conservation of Green Sea Turtles

 Green sea turtles are endangered.
 They face a high risk of extinction in the wild.
 The turtles are protected by law in most countries.
 Many countries also protect their nesting areas.

 - Loss of nesting areas due to real estate development in coastal areas.